olastor/age-plugin-fido2-hmac/README.md

 - the length of recipient/identity strings **can increase dramatically** by using a different algorithm.

 The default (in most cases) is "es256", which should provide the smallest recipient/identity strings.

+### Multiple keys

+If multiple keys are present, the plugin will start a selection process by making all keys blink until one of them is tapped.
+Alternatively, you can specify the device you prefer by setting the `FIDO2_TOKEN` environment variable to the device path you get from `fido2-token -L` (for example `/dev/hidraw7`).
+Please note that this path is ephemeral and not a persistent identifier.

+### Notes for runnng under Windows

+- the command must be run as an administrator
+- in Windows 11 you have at least one default `windows://hello` device available

 ## Testing